netscaler/cloud-native-getting-started/gcp/anthos/apigw/PERSONA_PLATFORM.md

 * Security teams have insight into all aspects of the platform and specifically network traffic passing in and out of the platform
 * Clusters enforce policy set out by the Network and Security teams

 A key aspect of my job function is to ensure a secure, reliable and scalable network solution that allows other teams to effectively execute their tasks.
-Using Citrix ADC, Citrix Ingress Controller, and WAF in a Google Anthos platform with Config Management and Policy Controller allows my team to achieve this goal.
+Using Citrix ADCs, Citrix Ingress Controller, and Citrix CRDs in a Google Anthos platform with Config Management allows my team to achieve this goal.